History and vision

 John Bright later became the national champion of free trade.
 By 1850, the Whittaker family itself was involved in textiles, farming and quarrying.
 Daniel Adamson provided the vision and momentum to the movement to establish the Manchester Ship Canal.

 Vision and firm foundations

 After the acquisition of Peel Mills in 1971, the following ten years saw further acquisitions including John Brights and culminatiing in a Stock Exchange listing in 1981 under the name Peel Holdings p.l.c.

 In 1983, Peel acquired Bridgewater Estates with a land portfolio of approximately 12,000 acres in and around Manchester and Salford.
-It was at this time that John Whittaker’s vision for The Trafford Centre was born.
-Planning permission for The Trafford Centre was sought in 1986 and approval was finally achieved in 1995.
+It was at this time that John Whittaker’s vision for the intu Trafford Centre (formerly The Trafford Centre) was born.
+Planning permission for the Centre was sought in 1986 and approval was finally achieved in 1995.
 It took 27 months to build and opened on 10th September 1998.

 In 1987, the Manchester Ship Canal was added to the portfolio.
 This fusion of Peel’s property interests, and especially the Bridgewater Estate and the 36-mile long inland port of the Manchester Ship Canal, combined once again the forces that were fundamental in the establishment of one of the great industrial regions of the world.

 The acquisition of Clydeport plc and its west coast Scottish ports in 2003 was followed in 2005 by the acquisition of The Mersey Docks and Harbour Company which resulted in the Peel Ports division becoming the second largest ports group in the UK.